pixeldroid/jailang/docs/_modules/Basic/Type_Info_Tag.md

   - { description: "no value (`null`).", name: "NULL", type: "u32" }
   - { description: "wildcard value (`any`).", name: "ANY", type: "u32" }
   - { description: "an enumeration (`enum`).", name: "ENUM", type: "u32" }
+footnotes:
+  - { label: type-info-tag, video: demo_20150211, time: 237, text: "`Type_Info_Tag` is an enum that tells us what kind of thing a `Type_Info` struct describes." }
 ---